metayeti/YABS.js/README.md

 ## How it works

-YABS.js takes a single JSON file containing the build instructions as an input.
+YABS.js takes a single JSON file containing build instructions as an input.
 It then verifies, prepares and invokes the build process.

 ## Basic usage